 Predating Pokémon — Wizards of the Coast (the company that publishes the cards) and Nintendo went to court over it — by three years, Magic: The Gathering was the first trading card game ever produced, in many ways building on pen-and-paper role playing games.
 The art is filled with mythical creatures and the storylines with high action, with the cards themselves acting as spells of every kind.

 Sometimes, though, R&D at Wizards of the Coast gets it wrong when they design a card.
 Sometimes they don’t (or can’t) predict how the game will evolve, leading to so-called “broken” cards — cards so unbelievably powerful, they need to be restricted or outright banned from play.
 Still, if you’re a Vintage player (or just a filthy casual like me), there’s no end of joy to be had playing these cards.
 Beyond the broken and banned, there are simply great cards worthy of building a whole deck around.
 Some of the cards I put in this list either because I personally love them or because I am tired of getting beat by them.
 Everybody’s got their own opinion of what makes a card the best; that’s half the fun of the game.

-While none of the cards on our list are legal for Standard play, here’s a quick reference for what’s in the block as of mid-February 2017:
+While none of the cards on our list are legal for Standard play, here’s a quick reference for what’s in the block as of mid-August 2017:

 - Battle for Zendikar